 Summer 2012, Dutch Harbor, RI.

 With S/V Nomad in February of 2009 and sailed her up the Chesapeake Bay from Norfolk, Virginia, to Baltimore by December of that year.
 We spent 3 years outfitting and updating systems aboard then brought her through the Delaware Bay and up the Jersey Shore in 2012, and didn’t make landfall until we got to Brooklyn, NY. on that trip, it was awesome, the boat was off the grid!
-From New York City we cruised all the way up to Angel Island, Maine located in the Casco Bay.
+From New York City we cruised all the way up to Angel Island, Maine located in the eastern reaches of the Casco Bay.
 We anchored in every gunkhole that we could in Long Island Sound, Buzzards Bay, through the Cape Cod Canal and all the way up to the Casco Bay and back.
-We finally settled in for the winter that year on a dock in Noank, Connecticut, where we completely rebuilt the galley and saloon of the boat.
-We sailed her from New London, Connecticut, to Jersey City in the summer of 2013 and in the summer of 2014 (see a trend here) back up to Boston where we wintered that year.
+Finally we settled in for the winter that year on a dock in Noank, Connecticut, where we completely rebuilt the galley and saloon of the boat.
+We sailed her from New London, Connecticut, to Jersey City in the summer of 2013 and in the summer of 2014 (see a trend here) we sailed back up to Boston where we wintered that year.
 In 2015 as cruising editors for the Waterway Guide We sailed her Back up the New England Coast, Down East to Winter Harbor, Maine and as far south as Cape Fear, N.C.

 She’s an off shore proven safe and comfortable sovereign nation.

 Fall 2013, NY, NY.